 Education, government, health services, forest products, manufacturing, engineering, tourism and retail thrive and balance the local economy.

-Flathead County is Montana’s third most populous and second-fastest growing with an estimated population in 2008 of over 90,000.
-From 1990 to 2000 the county’s population surged by 26 percent.
+Flathead County is Montana’s third most populous and second-fastest growing with an estimated population in 2012 of over 91,000.
+From 2010 to 2012 the county’s population grew by .8 percent.

 Commercial development has reached epic proportions in the past few years.
 On Kalispell’s north side three-quarter million square feet of major retailers and restaurants have been built to keep pace with the area’s booming real estate growth.